-The Advanced Removable Dental Laboratory Technology (ARDLT) course is designed to train the student in the fabrication of removable appliances utilizing both analog and digital workflows.
-Students will navigate through the course by using a systematic approach which covers a wide spectrum of indications and functions utilizing the latest software applications that allow for optimal results for both removable and orthodontic appliances.
+The Advanced Removable Dental Laboratory Technology (ARDLT) course is designed to train the student in the fabrication of complex removable appliances utilizing both digital technology and traditional methods.
+Students will navigate through the course by using a systematic approach which covers a wide spectrum of indications and functions utilizing the latest software applications that allow for optimal digital workflows.
+Laboratory practical experience will include Computer-Aided Design (CAD) prostheses, 3D printing capabilities allowing for accurate and repeatable prints, and complex orthodontic appliance fabrication, to include wire bending techniques.

-Graduates from this course receive 3 semester hours from the Community College of the Air Force (CCAF).
+Graduates from this course receive college credits from the Community College of the Air Force.